← Part of Ignite AI Consulting

 AI is broadly appropriate, with one condition.

-For most work that has passed the four-question filter, AI can play a central role — but only when paired with a strong human-in-the-loop.
-The image-bearer must remain active in the work: verifying, shaping, redirecting, and taking responsibility for what is produced.
+For most work that has passed the four-question filter, AI can play an assistive role — but only when paired with a strong human-in-the-loop.
+The faithful user must remain active in the work: verifying, shaping, redirecting, and taking responsibility for what is produced.
 AI is wielded; the human is never bypassed.

 Restriction